Skip to main content

 Register the listener

-Call SDK for Web provides INCCallEventsListener so your app can react to events from remote users and the server.
+Call SDK for Web provides NCCallEventHandler so your app can react to events from remote users and the server.
 For example, you can answer or reject incoming calls, accept or reject media type upgrade requests, or show the call duration after the call start time becomes available.

 typescript